Choosing a Preschool and Preparing for Your Child's First IEP

 We recommend you begin preparing for your meeting two days before by:

-• If you plan to record the meeting, write the school to let them know you will be recording the meeting at least 24 hours beforehand.
+- If your state allows parents to record the meeting, make arrangements to do so.
+For example, in California, you should write the school to let them know you will be recording the meeting at least 24 hours beforehand.

 Say what!?
 5 myths about IEPs